 - Net ID, name and phone number

 - Department charge number (if work is determined to be departmental responsibility)

 The SO will perform status checks on existing work orders.
-Status checks are updated information provided from Zone Supervisors and service shop foremen, normally distributed via email.
+Status checks are updated information provided from Planners, Zone Supervisors, and service shop foremen, normally distributed via email.

 Please remember the SO neither controls work scheduling nor sending people to perform work.

 Processing Service Requests

 When a service request is received, it may take the SO

 - Determine if the request is a departmental responsibility or an F&S responsibility